MRoccazzella/MRoccazzella/README.md

 - 👋 Hi, I’m @MRoccazzella

-- 👀 I want to become a Developer
+- 👀 I am a passionate about technology, learning and close to finish my Bachelor of systems information Degree

-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently developing as a Javascript Full stack Developer MERN Stack

-- 💞️ I’m looking for a Developer Junior position
+- 💞️ I’m looking for a Junior Developer position to show my sckills and keep knowing more technologies!